cyrusdiego/VR-Bento-Arm/DevelopmentLog_PersonalNotes.md

 **June 18**
 - fixed the earlier issue with the arm not moving up and down. had to comment out the interaction with the vr controllers
+- brachIOplexus broke with vs studio lol i cant open the designer so i cannot modify the GUI for unity display

+**June 19**
+*TODO*
+- create a sample byte array to send on click and see if unity gets it
+- the continuous array is used to control the arm,
+    - so there needs to be a number of bytes expected, count them out and determine what to move from there.
+    - probably just 5 bytes to move each arm for now.